-Follow good hygiene practices and minimise contact with people outside of your household.
+- minimise contact with people outside of your household

-Wearing a face covering when shopping is recommended.
+By law, you have to wear a face covering in shops and shopping centres.
 This is because it can be difficult to practice social distancing when in a shop.

-Do not go out shopping if you are:
+Do not go out shopping if you are feeling unwell.

-If you are cocooning or at higher risk from coronavirus, do your grocery shopping online or ask someone to go for you.
+If you are at higher risk from coronavirus, consider doing your shopping online or ask someone to go for you.

 If you need help, you can also contact your local County Council.
 They have community support in place to help deliver essential items.